 by Cami Renfrow

-M is for Misunderstanding
+M is for Misunderstandings

 That misunderstanding permeates the autistic experience is probably a surprise to no one.
 The thoughts conjured by the word are likely far different between readers of different neurologies, however.

 It is true that autistics often tend to take in so much information with our entire bodies, that the salient data points that look ‘obvious’ to the general public (new situations like where to go, when to go, and who to reach out to – basically how to act on the external world effectively) don’t always stand out to us and can get subsumed amidst the influx of informational beauty, data patterns, sensory joy and pain and fractured chaos, depending on the day’s experience.